 If your home network is growing beyond what your ISP provided and you want decent performance that’s future proofed, the S8000 is a great choice.
 Recommended.

 Price: ± £86.31

 Once you’ve got the S8000 plugged in and on your network setup is simple.
 In Windows, it appears as a part of the Network Neighbourhood in Network Infrastructure or you can go directly to it in a browser if you know it’s IP address.
 The unit ships with a decent default setup assuming that a gaming device is on port 1 and a media streamer is on port 2 but it’s easy to setup an alternative if you need to.

 - Port optimisation – QoS available individually or globally for every port with saveable presets and patterns.

-- Multicast prioritisation – if you’re casting media to the net this cuts down significantly on internal network traffic and the problems that creates.
+- Multicast prioritization – if you’re casting media to the net this cuts down significantly on internal network traffic and the problems that create.

 - Link port aggregation – lets you tie together multiple physical connections to a single virtual connection.
 This lets you create faster links to devices that support it – for example a Network Storage device so that you can get faster links.
 The S8000 supports two of these with up to 4 physical ports per virtual port.

 - Eco mode that reduces power usage if you have shorter cable lengths and are not interested in PoE systems.